Fed expands 'Main Street' program to firms with up to 15,000 workers

 WASHINGTON (Reuters) - The U.S. Federal Reserve on Thursday widened a key program to nurse the “Main Street” economy through the coronavirus pandemic, agreeing to lend to even larger firms, taking on more risk in participation with banks, and hinting at some form of dedicated help for non-profits.

-The central bank said it would expand its “Main Street Lending Facility” into three separate programs to support businesses with up to 15,000 employees and $5 billion in revenue compared to an initial program limited to 10,000 workers and $2 billion when it was announced on April 9.
+The central bank said it would open its “Main Street Lending Facility” to companies with up 15,000 employees and $5 billion in revenue compared to an initial program limited to those with 10,000 workers and $2.5 billion in revenue when it was announced on April 9.

+The size of the program will remain the same for now with $600 billion in loans available on the basis of $75 billion from the U.S. Treasury at risk for any losses - an amount set by the Fed to insulate it from any loans that go bad.

+But the changes, the Fed said, aimed to capture what it saw as an important group of companies that are major employers but not large enough to access the public bond and capital markets used by the biggest firms.
+According to U.S. census data as of 2017 there were 2,364 companies with between 10,000 and 20,000 employees, including 436 management firms and 233 in professional and technical services.

-Some 2,200 business, individuals and non-profits had written in with suggestions about how to tailor the Fed’s unprecedented efforts to meet the needs of the “real economy.”
+Other changes to the program, including a clearer statement that firms can lay off workers and allowing some participants to hold more overall debt, were made after some 2,200 businesses, individuals and non-profits wrote the Fed with suggestions about how to tailor the central bank’s unprecedented efforts to best support the “real economy.”

-The result is a program that will now be open to more firms, and allow more risk-taking.
-The initial program required banks to hold 5% of any loan they made, with the rest coming from the Fed.
-For companies with more leverage, and thus more risk, the Fed will allow them to participate if banks agree to take on 15%.
+The National Retail Federation, its members hit hard by social distancing rules, was among those that asked for changes and on Thursday said it “welcomed the Federal Reserve’s decision to allow larger midsize businesses hit by the coronavirus pandemic to participate.”

+Other changes, including giving banks more leeway in deciding some of the accounting metrics for the loans, giving companies berth to make “commercially” necessary layoffs, and allowing firms to use the Fed loans to pay off other debts in some cases, were requested by business groups including the U.S. Chamber of Commerce and the oil and gas industry.

 In addition, the Fed said firms now had to offer assurances they could pay their bills for at least 90 days and would not go bankrupt in that period - a measure of protection that the lending will have an impact.